 Community Meals

-Shared meals provide us all with a chance to not just nourish our bodies but to connect deeply with our neighbors.
+Shared meals provide us all with a chance to not only nourish our bodies but connect deeply with our neighbors.
 Our community shares a potluck meal together after every noon service on Sundays and at every community event.
 All are welcome!

 Everyone who thirsts,